 Notarial and documentary services

-A list of English speaking lawyers who may be able to help you with official transactions in Costa Rica.
-Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government
+This is a list of English speaking lawyers who may be able to help you with official transactions in Costa Rica.
+Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government.

 Explanation of the prison system in Costa Rica for British nationals.